RevanthBalineni-14/RevanthBalineni-14/README.md

 - **Software Developer at DBS Bank**: Led the enhancement of the pre-approval process within the Alternative Lending platform.
 Focused on Backend Development, crafting microservices and RESTful APIs using Spring Boot, resulting in a 35% reduction in turnaround time.
 Proficient with Bitbucket (Git) and Jenkins for deployment.

-- **Software Developer at Brahmayya & Co**: Worked on enhancing the firm’s business applications and streamlining internal processes.
-Involved in the full-stack development of web applications using Angular and Spring Boot.

 - **Research Intern at IIT Tirupati**: Specialized in Ligand to Site Mapping and Ligand to Vector mapping.
 Applied machine learning techniques, PyTorch, and CUDA for vectorization tasks, working with the National PLIC database by IISc.

 - **Undergraduate Teaching Assistant at Shiv Nadar University**: Supported Object-Oriented Programming courses by developing lab assessments, implementing anti-plagiarism measures, and assisting students in learning programming fundamentals.